NikiUrmraE-A-S-C-R-A-M/Roblox/CONTRIBUTING.md

 # ROBLOX DOWNLOOADS
-Roblox CAN BE download from  steam and Bluestacks
+Roblox CAN BE download from  steam and https://roblox.en.softonic.com/